klazarz/livelabsbrew/README.md

 Note: You need to restart the server after the script is finished to initialize the containers using `systemd`.
 The script takes approximately 30-35 minutes to complete.
-After restart of the server all containers are up in between 3-5 minutes.
+After restart of the server all containers are up in **under 3 minutes**.

 ## Installation Details